INRIA/scikit-learn-mooc/slides/ml_concepts.md

-The typical workflow in machine-learning is to use a given dataset to learn a predictive model, for instance predicting the type of iris, and then to apply it to new data, or what we will call a "test" set, to put the model in production, or to check it's validity.
+The typical workflow in machine-learning is to use a given dataset to learn a predictive model, for instance predicting the type of iris, and then to apply it to new data, or what we will call a "test" set, to put the model in production, or to check its validity.

 ---